daniel-salmon/flask-docker-nginx/README.md

 ## About <a name="about"></a>

-It was difficult to find a Flask tutorial with a basic example of running the app using Nginx.
-It's important to note that the implementation here uses an app factory with a `create_app()` method in the `app` module to produce an object callable by `uwsgi`; this fits better with patterns used to develop larger projects and conforms to Flask best practices.
-The [Details](#details) section offers more information about this construction.
+It was difficult to find a complete Flask tutorial with a _minimal_ working example of running an app using Nginx that actually worked.
+If you have Docker and Docker Compose installed on your machine, cloning this repository and following the (brief) [Usage](#usage) section will provide a working example.

 We use Docker to run an [Nginx](https://hub.docker.com/_/nginx) reverse proxy server.
-One might want to run their app behind something like Nginx (or Gunicorn) for production deployments.
-Such servers are optimized for a variety of workloads and are more secure.
+You might want to run your app behind something like Nginx (or Gunicorn) for production deployments since such servers are more secure and are optimized for a variety of volume and workloads.

 ## Usage <a name="usage"></a>